MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/content.md

 ```
 >

-Great, now you are changing the game state state, yet on it's own it doesn't mean much.
+Great, now you are changing the game state, yet on its own it doesn't mean much.
 You need to use the game state to enable/disable various elements of the game.
 You don't want the cat to be able to move until the game is in a `.Ready` state.

 ##Disabling touch